-Another technique that you might not have heard is bracketing.
+Another technique that you might not have heard of is bracketing.
 It is nothing out of the ordinary, and it consists of taking several photographs of identical composition and framing.
-However, you will vary a parameter, which can be exposure, white balance, focus, flash, or ISO.
+However, you will vary a parameter: exposure, white balance, focus, flash, or ISO.

-This can be done when your device is not able to accurately capture all the parameter settings for the image.
+This can be done when your device cannot accurately capture all the parameter settings for the image.
 One solution is to take several shots by varying the parameter you need to adjust.

-Now you will know a little more in-depth on what these functions are about and how they can help you.
+Now you will know a little more in-depth about what these functions are about and how they can help you.

 Utility of mirror lock

 You are always looking for photographs that have a good focus.
-The inconvenience that may arise is the movement of the mirror, which can cause small vibrations that may disturb the sharpness.
+The inconvenience that may arise is the mirror’s movement, which can cause small vibrations that may disturb the sharpness.
 These vibrations can be reduced with the mirror lock.

 It is useful that when shooting blocking the mirror, use some method of remote shooting.
-The first press of the shutter will raise the mirror, but with this lock, the diaphragm does not open.
+The shutter’s first press will raise the mirror, but with this lock, the diaphragm does not open.
 For the second press, when the photo is captured, you can use the camera’s timer so that the shot has a delay of a couple of seconds.

 This action is similar to the mirror lock, and you press the shutter on the camera or the remote control.
 With this, the cam lifts the mirror; you wait a couple of seconds and then take the picture automatically.